Mental Health and Special Populations

 Aptive is known for our engagement strategies, listening skills and techniques that place an emphasis on increasing the volume and variety of participation.
 In each engagement, we carefully create equitable access to the community planning process and develop effective methods of gathering information.
 The thoughtful execution of our community engagement strategies provides an ease of understanding and confidence in engagement results by local decision makers.

 We provide various types of consultation including impact assessment and workforce management in mental health care organizations who provide suicide prevention and support services.
-Our experts provide workload assessment for suicide prevention coordinators in the VA; recommend pathways to implement systemwide improvements to prevent suicide, substance use disorders, opioid use, mental health care etc.; collaborate on the President’s Agenda for Veteran suicide prevention, and communicate on community grants for research and training initiatives for suicide prevention programs.
+Our experts provide workload assessment for suicide prevention coordinators in VA; recommend pathways to implement systemwide improvements to prevent suicide, substance use disorders, opioid use, mental health care etc.; collaborate on the President’s Agenda for Veteran suicide prevention; and communicate on community grants for research and training initiatives for suicide prevention programs.

 We recognize the significant value that diversity, equity and inclusion can bring to people and organizations.
 Our work enables clients to create teams and initiatives that fully reflect the diverse communities they serve – and empower them to advance their businesses and communities.
 Our services include measurement, strategy, training and evaluation.